Rodent Control: Mice and Rat Exterminators

 Rodent control is essential for homeowners due to the health, safety, and financial consequences they cause.

-Rodents are gnawing or nibbling mammals such as rats, mice, and squirrels.
+Rodents are gnawing or nibbling mammals such as rats, deer mice, and squirrels.
 They can survive in almost any climate that we can because, like us, they are warm-blooded and can maintain a body temperature higher than their environment.